bmfrosty/BX-BECMI-Overlay-Hack-Delta/characters.md

   |15      |1,500,000    |11d4+4   |+7       |Spells: 5 5 5 4 4 4|
   |16      |1,800,000    |11d4+5   |+8       |Spells: 5 5 5 5 5 5|
   |16+     |(+300,000)   |(+1)     |(+1/2)   |Spells: Alternate +1 spells of levels 1-3, then +1 spells of levels 4-6|

-**Spell Casting**: Standard "Vancian" magic; Only 1 instance of a spell can be memorized at a time.

-**Spellbook**: Wizards start with a spellbook containing all 1st level spells.
-Each level of spells requires its own book.
-Replacement or duplicate spellbooks require time and expense the same as learning spells.

-**Learning Spells**: Adding a new spell from a book or scroll requires a roll of d20 + Wizard Level + Int modifier ≥ 20.
-Requires 1 day per spell level (3 tries per spell).

-**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier ≥ 20.
-Access to a library or other resources grant a +4 to the roll.

-**Magic Item Creation**: Takes 1 day and 100SP per spell level/charge/use and the ability to cast the relevant spell(s).

-The DM will secretly roll a 1 in 20 chance for a mishap/cursed item.

-*Note*: Treat potions of healing as a 1st level spell, and Mithridate as 4th level spell.

-### Multi Classing

-**Adding Classes**: A character must have a 16 or greater in the Prime Requisite of the new class (Strength for Fighter, Dexterity for Thieves, Intelligence for Wizards), and must pay 1000xp to add the new class.

-*Note*: Elves begin play as a member of the Wizard class and one other without needing to meet the above requirements.

-**Experience Points**: After each adventure, the character applies all earned XP to a single class of their choice.

-**Benefits of Multiclassing**:

--   Uses best entry for Armor.
--   Uses best entry for Weapons.
--   Uses best value for Attacks
--   Uses highest class for Saves,
--   Keep a separate HP tally for each class and use the higher of the two for your character's HP.
--   Fighter/Wizards may cast spells in Light (Leather) and Medium (Chain) armor as long as they do not employ a shield.
--   Fighter/Wizards may cast spells so long as they only wield 1 handed melee weapon, and have a free hand.
--   Thief skills can only be used in Light (Leather) armor.